snorkel-ai/long-context-eval/README.md

 pip install -r requirements.txt
 ```

-See instructions on the data and task formats [here](DATA.md)
+See instructions on data and task formats [here](./docs/DATA.md)

-We use the LangChain library for running models.
-Set up the appropriate API keys and environment variables to access/run models.
-See LangChain's documentation.
-Currently the following model providers are implemented: OpenAI, Anthropic, TogetherAI and VertexAI.
-A new model provider can be easily added in `models.py`.
+We use LangChain for running models.
+Check LangChain's documentation in order to set up the appropriate API keys and environment variables to access/run models.
+Currently the following model providers are implemented: `OpenAI`, `Anthropic`, `TogetherAI` and `VertexAI`.
+See `models.py` for the list of models currently supported.
+A new model provider and/or model can be easily added in `models.py`.

 ```zsh
 export OPENAI_API_KEY=<YOUR_OPENAI_KEY>